-You can easily catch sheepshead in multiple locations during your Port Aransas fishing trips.
+You can easily catch sheepshead in while bay fishing in Port Aransas.
 Catching these species is a delight especially for people who prefer fishing during cold and blustery weather.
 Fishing in winter winds that sometimes reach 25 mph is a little difficult but the number of sheepshead you will reel in will make it worth the effort.
 Port Aransas fishing guides can help you identify sheepshead species and teach you how to catch them.

 How Port Aransas Fishing Guides Identify Sheepshead Species

 If you sign up for guided fishing trips in Texas, you will learn that sheepshead species do not hunker down and stop eating in teeth-rattling chilly conditions like other species.
 During Port Aransas fishing trips, your guide may inform you that sheepshead are members of the porgy family and that if you look at their teeth, you will realize sheepshead are related to pinfish.

 The sheepshead fish is a flat, oval fish that has humanlike teeth, which is very creepy especially when the fish is served on a plate.
 But the fish is just too delicious.
 On average, the sheepshead fish weighs about 21 pounds and can reach a length of 35.8 inches.
 Their backs are elevated behind their head and their body is usually gray or green-yellow in color.
 A distinctive feature mostly observable on juveniles of this species is the four or five dark vertical bars that run across their bodies.